gtxn/blackjack-q-learning/README.md

 I used the player's hand, one of the dealer's cards, the true card count (ooh sneaky) to construct a q table and iterated about 500000 times.

-In the (hopefully) not so distant future I'll get this to work better at least nearer to 50%.
-Then, I'll see you in Vegas🎰
+In the (hopefully) not so distant future I'll get this to work better!
+Then I'll see you in Vegas ;D 🎰